jorsh/developer-notes/Angular.md

 | Not lazy                       | Lazy                                               |
 | Not cancellable                | Cancellable                                        |
 | -                              | Supports map, filter, reduce and similar operators |

+### The RxJS library
+Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change.
+RxJS is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.